-sequence of measurement standards and calibrations that is used to relate a measurement result to a reference
+sequence of measurement standards and calibrations that is used to relate a measurement result to a reference a measurement result.

-- Note 1: A metrological traceability chain is defined through a calibration hierarchy. - Note 2: A metrological traceability chain is used to establish metrological traceability of a measurement result. - Note 3: A comparison between two measurement standards may be viewed as a calibration if the comparison is used to check and, if necessary, correct the quantity value and measurement uncertainty attributed to one of the measurement standards.
+Note 1: A metrological traceability chain is defined through a calibration hierarchy.

+Note 2: A metrological traceability chain is used to establish metrological traceability of calibration if the comparison is used to check and, if necessary, correct the quantity value and measurement uncertainty attributed to one of the measurement standards.